awslabs/simplebeerservice/README.md

 pip install awscli
 ```

+> **Note:** You will need to have pip installed in order to run this command.
+To install pip, follow the instructions [here](https://pip.pypa.io/en/stable/installing/).

 #### Configure the CLI:

 First, sign in to the AWS console and create a new IAM user.